OSGeo/gdal/doc/source/programs/gdal_raster_index.rst

     .. option:: --update

         Whether the output dataset must be opened in update mode.
-Implies that it already exists.
+        Implies that the output dataset already exists.

 ..
 Return status code
 .. ------------------